COMPREHENSIVE EYE EXAM

 The vision acuity test is part of a comprehensive eye exam.
 The Optometrist will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
 Depending on the results of your vision test, the Optometrist may prescribe corrective glasses, contacts, or eye exercises.

-In addition to vision testing, an eye exam in our Toronto office includes testing eye functionality.
-The Optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
+In addition to vision testing, an eye exam in our Toronto office includes testing eye functionality and how the two eyes work together as a team.
+The Optometrist performs several tests to evaluate depth perception, colour vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
 The test results enable the Optometrist to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.

-As part of a comprehensive eye exam, the Optometrist examines the overall health of the eye through a visual examination and tonometry.
+As part of a comprehensive eye exam, the Optometrist examines the overall health of the eye using a series of microscopes, lenses, and the aid of technology to capture retinal imaging and imaging of the eyelid glands.
 The Optometrist evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
-To examine the internal structures of the eye, the Optometrist may dilate the pupils.
-Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, the Optometrist reviews the results and discusses any necessary treatment options with you.
+To examine the internal structures of the eye, the Optometrist will dilate the pupils with eye drops.
+A new technological instrument aids in the diagnosis of eye pressure issues which may cause glaucoma - we use an iCare tonometer for eye pressure readings, no "puff" test!
+After completing these tests, the Optometrist reviews the results and discusses any necessary treatment options with you.